gamercade-io/gamercade_site/docs/getting-started/running-games.md

 ## Local Multiplayer

-TODO: Work in progress
+TODO: This feature is still in development.

 ## Networked Multiplayer

-TODO: Write this
+TODO: Write this.